Abu Salabikh: Eresh

+those captured included "the General (nu-banda_{3}) of Ereš and the ensi of Ereš".

 Enheduanna, daughter of Sargon of Akkad, the first ruler of the Akkadian Empire wrote a collection of 42 Temple Hymns, with the final one, which survives in fragmentary form, dedicated to E-Zagin, the temple of Nisaba in Eresh.

 "House of Stars.
 House of Lapis Lazuli, sparkling bright, you open the way to all the lands ... are set in the shrine.
 Eresh.
 Each month, the ancient lords raise their head for you.
 On the hill, soap ...
 The great goddess Nisaba has brought the great powers from heaven, adding to your powers ...
 Righteous woman of unmatched mind.
 Soothing ... and opening her mouth, consulting a tablet of lapis lazuli, giving guidance to all the lands.
 Righteous woman, cleansing soap, born to the upright stylus.
 She measures the heavens and outlines the earth:All praise Nisaba."

+In the Hymn to Nisaba it states "Eresh he has constructed in abundance".

 In the Sumerian literary composition Enmerkar and En-suhgir-ana, a sorcerer, Urgirinuna, goes to Eresh and makes all the cows and goats stop giving milk.
-In the Sumerian literary composition Marriage of Sud it reads "He (Enlil) said, "Quick, please, Nuska, I will give you instructions about this, I want to send you to Eresh, Nidaba's city, the city whose grounds are august".
+In the Sumerian literary composition Marriage of Enlil and Sud it reads "He (Enlil) said, "Quick, please, Nuska, I will give you instructions about this, I want to send you to Eresh, Nidaba's city, the city whose grounds are august".